2021 Ardea shooting

-The Ardea shooting was a mass shooting incident that occurred on 13 June 2021, in Colle Romito, Ardea, Lazio, Italy.
+The Ardea shooting was a shooting that occurred on 13 June 2021, in Colle Romito, Ardea, Lazio, Italy.

 Shooting

 On the morning of 13 June 2021, at about 11:00 am (GMT+2), a man opened fire at a local park located on Via Corona Boreale in Ardea.
 He targeted random civilians who were passing through the area.
 A total of three people were shot, all of whom died: an elderly man on a bicycle who was killed at the scene, and two children who died after being admitted to a hospital.
 A fourth person was also targeted but escaped unharmed.
 The attacker fled the scene and barricaded himself at his home before committing suicide.

+Perpetrator

 The attacker was identified as 35-year-old Andrea Pignani, a local resident.
 Pignani suffered from mental health problems, and was known for previous crimes and threats, including one where he threatened his mother with a knife.
 The gun used in the shooting was owned by his father, a former security guard, who died months prior to the incident.
 All the victims were targeted at random and had no connection to the attacker.